Traveling To Tenerife, Spain

 Americans traveling to Spain from US will be delighted to learn that it's almost as easy as traveling domestically.
 Even so, there are crucial travel details and regulations you should consider before departure.
 In this quick guide, we'll talk about how US citizens can travel to Spain, the Spain travel restrictions form the US, and what the requirements are before traveling.

-The basic steps for traveling to Spain are:
+The basic steps for traveling to Spain include:

-Citizens from the United States will be happy to know that there are few requirements to travel to Spain.
-Due to travel agreements between the European Union and the US, US citizens can enjoy international travel to any Schengen country visa-free.
-This means Spain, which is part of the Schengen Area, doesn't require American citizens to apply for a specific visa when visiting for tourist purposes.
+Citizens from the United States will be happy to know that there are few requirements when entering Spain from the US.
+Due to travel agreements between the European Union and the US, US citizens can enjoy international travel to any Schengen country without applying for a visa.
 If you are a US citizen, you can travel to Spain for a duration that doesn't exceed 90 days.
-However, there are some requirements US citizens have to meet before traveling to Spain, Europe.
+However, there are other requirements US citizens have to meet before traveling to Spain, Europe.